 The United States Air Force Reserve Command (AFRC) and Pittsburgh Air Reserve Station (PARS) are preparing an Environmental Assessment (EA) to evaluate the potential environmental impacts resulting from the implementation of 11 projects from the PARS Facilities Operations Capability and Utilization Survey (FOCUS) Study (Proposed Action).
 PARS is the home station of the AFRC's 911th Airlift Wing (AW), whose mission is to organize, recruit, and train Air Force Reserve personnel to provide strategic airlift of airborne forces, their equipment and supplies, and delivery of these forces and materials by air.
 The FOCUS study was conducted to document space utilization and assess the condition of AFRC facilities at PARS, and recommended projects AFRC should implement to improve its use of the space and facilities on the installation, including the 11 projects described below.
-As such, the purpose of the Proposed Action is to provide suitable facilities.
+As such, the purpose of the Proposed Action is to provide suitable facilities necessary to achieve the 911th AW's mission and achieve more optimal configuration of those facilities.
 The Proposed Action is needed because aging facilities and infrastructure are no longer able to support their originally planned uses, and existing buildings do not support sizes and layouts needed for mission operations, training activities, and airfield operations.